 Start the MySQL 5.7 server normally (no special options)

 Previously, for a new MySQL installation on Unix and Unix-like systems, initialization of the data directory (including the tables in the

 mysqlsystem database) was done using mysql_install_db.
 On Windows, MySQL distributions included a data directory with prebuilt tables in the

 mysql_install_db functionality now has been integrated into the MySQL server, mysqld.
 To use this capability to initialize a MySQL installation, if you previously invoked mysql_install_db manually, invoke mysqld with the

 --initialize-insecureoption, depending on whether you want the server to generate a random password for the initial

 As a result of this change, mysql_install_db is deprecated, as is the special

 --bootstrapoption that mysql_install_db passes to mysqld.
-These will be removed in a future MySQL release.
+These will be removed in a future MySQL version.
 Also, the

 $HOME/file written by mysql_install_db is no longer needed.
 If it is present on your system, you can remove it.